 Scheduling your customized class is easy.
 Send an email to training with a brief description of your training needs and we can schedule a class at a time that meets your needs.

 All you need to participate in online training is a workstation with an Internet connection and a telephone.
 FIREHOUSE Software does not need to be installed.

 FIREHOUSE Software not impacted by Heartbleed Open SSL

 At FIREHOUSE Software, the security of your data is a top priority.
 Many of you have seen the news regarding the Heartbleed SSL bug, and have inquired about the risks.
 We have reviewed each records management system (FIREHOUSE Software version 7, FHnet, and FHMedic) and confirmed these products are not affected by the Heartbleed bug.
 We are also coordinating with our various partners to ensure the your data remains safe across the complete family of FIREHOUSE Software solutions.

 Within our cloud environment, we have assessed the various communications components that could have been impacted by this vulnerability.
 We have identified a limited number of components where openSSL is present.
 We reviewed the product implementation, and based on the best available information at this time, we have determined that no vulnerabilities appear to be present.

 The best ways to pursue technical support for your FH products are:

 Phone Call Support:

-Available from 7am to 7pm CDT Monday through Friday and 8am to Noon Saturday by calling 800-921-5300 ext 2.
-Your calls are received by our first tier support techs.
+Available from 6 a.m. to 9 p.m.
+CT Monday through Friday and 8 a.m. to noon CT Saturday by calling 800-921-5300 ext.
+2. Your calls are received by our first tier support techs.
 On Saturday, you are prompted to leave a message, allowing the first available tech to return your call.